jimmykarily/myblog/_posts/2019-01-27-scf-on-microk8s.markdown

 $ watch kubectl get pods -n scf
 ```

-Your ClouFoundry cluster is now ready to be used.
+ClouFoundry is now ready to be used.
 Setup the api (replace `192.168.1.152` with the correct ip as before):

 ```bash
 $ cf api --skip-ssl-validation https://api.192.168.1.152.nip.io